-From 1978 to 1983, Linda was vice president in charge of news and public affairs for WETA-26/Washington, D.C., where she was responsible for PBS coverage of Washington's major news events, as well as for the weekly series Washington Week in Review and The Lawmakers.
+From 1978 to 1983, Linda was vice president in charge of news and public affairs for WETA-26/Washington, D.C., where she was responsible for overseeing live coverage of Washington's major news events on PBS, as well as Executive Producer of the weekly PBS series Washington Week in Review and The Lawmakers.

 Linda's Most Recent Stories